Scottish Highlands: Culture

 Between the 15th century and the mid-20th century, the area differed from most of the Lowlands in terms of language.
 In Scottish Gaelic, the region is known as the Gàidhealtachd, because it was traditionally the Gaelic-speaking part of Scotland, although the language is now largely confined to The Hebrides.
 The terms are sometimes used interchangeably but have different meanings in their respective languages.
 Scottish English (in its Highland form) is the predominant language of the area today, though Highland English has been influenced by Gaelic speech to a significant extent.
 Historically, the "Highland line" distinguished the two Scottish cultures.
 While the Highland line broadly followed the geography of the Grampians in the south, it continued in the north, cutting off the north-eastern areas, that is Eastern Caithness, Orkney and Shetland, from the more Gaelic Highlands and Hebrides.

 Historically, the major social unit of the Highlands was the clan.
 Scottish kings, particularly James VI, saw clans as a challenge to their authority; the Highlands was seen by many as a lawless region.
-The Scots of the Lowlands viewed the Highlanders as backwards and more "Irish".
-The Highlands were seen as the overspill of Gaelic Ireland.
-They made this distinction by separating Germanic "Scots" English and the Gaelic by renaming it "Erse" a play on Eire.
+Some Lowlands commentators viewed the Highlanders as backward and more "Irish", Erse.
 Following the Union of the Crowns, James VI had the military strength to back up any attempts to impose some control.
 The result was, in 1609, the Statutes of Iona which started the process of integrating clan leaders into Scottish society.
 The gradual changes continued into the 19th century, as clan chiefs thought of themselves less as patriarchal leaders of their people and more as commercial landlords.
 The first effect on the clansmen who were their tenants was the change to rents being payable in money rather than in kind.
 Later, rents were increased as Highland landowners sought to increase their income.
 This was followed, mostly in the period 1760–1850, by agricultural improvement that often (particularly in the Western Highlands) involved clearance of the population to make way for large scale sheep farms.
 Displaced tenants were set up in crofting communities in the process.
 The crofts were intended not to provide all the needs of their occupiers; they were expected to work in other industries such as kelping and fishing.
 Crofters came to rely substantially on seasonal migrant work, particularly in the Lowlands.
 This gave impetus to the learning of English, which was seen by many rural Gaelic speakers to be the essential "language of work".